Hawaiʻi’s 100% clean energy future

 LRFI Findings Summary

 The LRFI investigation was conducted – through historical, cultural, and archaeological background research and field inspection of the Project area.
+An Archeological Inventory Survey (AIS) is in process.

 Ka Pa'akai Analysis

-AES Hawaiʻi is committed to conducting a Ka Pa'akai Analysis.
-In addition, AES Hawaiʻi will consult with SHPD to determine whether a CIA is warranted based on the results of the CLR and Ka Pa'akai Analysis.
+AES Hawai'i is committed to conducting a Ka Pa'akai Analysis.
+In addition, AES Hawai'i will consult with SHPD to determine whether a CIA is warranted based on the results of the CLR and Ka Pa'akai Analysis.

 *Subject to change based on further analysis